Before Islam.

 The minerals matched.

 It absolutely blew my mind.
 Everything I had been doing before Islam — the fasting, the electrolyte research, the mineral ratios — led me right back to it.
-To a well that has existed since the time of Ibrahim, peace be upon him.
-To a water source that has never changed its composition.
-Not once.
+To a well that has flowed for at least 1,450 recorded years — and by tradition since the time of Ibrahim, peace be upon him, some 4,000 years ago.
+To a water source whose mineral composition has stayed remarkably consistent across modern analyses.

 I had spent years trying to engineer the perfect mineral water.
 And the perfect mineral water had been sitting in Mecca the entire time.